DMRodrigues/Arduino-GBx-Reader-Writer/README.md

 TODO
 ------------

-- Implement Game Boy Advance games logic
+- Game Boy Advance games (WARNING: 5v from Arduino will damage the GBA cartridges that works with 3.3v)